-2. Scan a physical impression or poured model of the patient's teeth.
+2. Scan a physical model from a conventional impression using a desktop scanner.
 This method is often used in dental practices that do not have access to an intraoral scanner or for patients who are not suitable for intraoral scanning.

 Both methods are equally viable as long as the resulting digital impression can be saved in the .STL file format.

 Step 2: Slicing